About the Public Media Bridge Fund

 Keep at-risk stations on the air

-Provide timely support to help organizations navigate financial shocks and avoid service interruptions.
+Provide timely support to help organizations manage financial shocks and avoid service interruptions.

 Blue shield icon with a check mark in the center